haleybowes/development-proxy/README.md

 # Loyalty Development Proxy
-This project contains the mock middleware server for the front-end build of the PC Optimum web app.
-The mock middleware combines koa, koa-better-http-proxy, and koa-router to create a solution which proxies requests to midtiers lower UAT API, utilizes a local API to mimic upcoming API features, and can alter proxied responses.
+This project contains the mock middleware server for a front-end build.
+The mock middleware combines koa, koa-better-http-proxy, and koa-router to create a solution which proxies requests to an API, utilizes a local API to mimic upcoming API features, and can alter proxied responses.

 ### Node
-Our application has been built with node 10.15.0 therefore you should use it during development.
+This application has been built with node 10.15.0 therefore you should use it during development.
 It is highly recommended to use `nvm` to manage your node versions.
 See [the nvm github](https://github.com/creationix/nvm) for more details.
 Before installing nvm via command line make sure that you have a `bash_profile` in your home directory.
 If no `bash_profile` exists create one by entering `touch ~/.bash_profile` in your terminal.